-Front seats are adjustable so as to provide comfort and facilitate ease of entry and exit from the aircraft for pilot and passengers.
+The front and center reclining seats are adjustable fore and aft to provide comfort for pilot and passengers.
+Seat backs may be tipped forward to facilitate ease of entry and exit from the aircraft.
 They are easily removed by taking out the stops at the end of the mounting tracks and sliding the seats off their tracks.